 Jamie Ware joined the Redlands College Board in 2006 and is currently serving as the Board Chairman.
 Following a career in the Australian Army, Jamie operates his own business locating underground services.
 Jamie is married to Kellee who has been a teacher at Redlands College for over 20 years.
 They are passionate about sharing the love of Christ and have been on Redlands College mission trips as well as co-leading the Redlands Community Church.
 Their love of scuba diving has taken them to many places both in Australia and overseas.

 (B.Bus (Accounting), Grad Dip IT, CPA) joined the Redlands College Board in 2006.
-He is currently serving as Board Secretary.
+He is currently serving as Board Treasurer.
 With a background in accounting and finance, he is currently in the role of commercial manager at a private hospital.
 Jonathan and his wife Jenny have five children and are members of the Holland Park Church of Christ.

 Anne Wellburn (B. Bus (Health Administration)) joined the Redlands College Board in 2017.
 With a background in Health Information Management, she currently works as a Coding Quality Officer for a large Brisbane hospital.
 She is passionate about the Christ-centred learning environment at Redlands College and the impact it has on the students, teachers, families and wider community.
 Anne and her husband, Graeme have two children attending Redlands College and they worship at Redlands Community Church.
 The family enjoy spending time together on outback Queensland camping adventures.